SourMesen/Mesen/Docs/content/debugging/Debugger.md

 <div></div>

 * **Hide Pause Icon**: When enabled, the pause icon that is normally shown whenever execution is paused will be hidden.

-<div></div>

 * **Draw Partial Frame**: When enabled, the emulator's main window will display the current partially-drawn frame instead of the last complete frame.
 * **Show previous frame behind current**: When enabled along with `Draw Partial Frame`, the previous frame's data will be shown behind the current frame.

+<div></div>

+* **Show break notifications**: When enabled, a "notification" will be shown over the disassembly window indicating what caused the debugger to break the execution (e.g: a CPU/PPU read/write, a decayed OAM read, etc.)
+* **Show instruction progression**: When enabled, the code window will display an indicator showing how far along into the current instruction the execution is.
+This also shows an estimate of how many cycles the instruction will take to complete (this estimate may increase for various reasons such as a page being crossed, etc.)

 <div></div>